 Why: To celebrate Mexico’s military victory over the Second French forces at the Battle of Puebla in 1862.

 Literally translated to “Fifth of May”, Cinco de Mayo is a cultural holiday celebrated primarily in Mexico and parts of the United States.
-After the victorious fight, 5th May became a day to celebrate Mexican heritage, culture, and the enduring spirit of its people.
+After the victorious fight against French forces in the Battle of Puebla in 1862, 5th May became a day to celebrate Mexican heritage, culture, and the enduring spirit of its people.
 It is a grand festival marked by activities and festivities, including parades, traditional Mexican music and dance, mariachi performances, folkloric ballet, and plenty of delicious Mexican cuisine, especially guacamole.
 Although it is not Independence Day or National Day, it signifies the Mexicans’ unity and resilience.

 Why: To showcase racing excellence on a challenging street circuit.

-One of the top festivals in the world, the Monaco Grand Prix has been keeping the audience on the edge of their seats since 1929.
-This Formula One motor race turns into a hair-raising event that brims the streets of Monte Carlo with loud cheer and buzz from the audience.
+One of the top sports events in the world, the Monaco Grand Prix has been keeping the audience on the edge of their seats since 1929.
+This Formula One motor race on Circuit de Monaco turns into a hair-raising event that brims the streets of Monte Carlo, the stretch of Port Hercules and La Condamine with loud cheer and buzz from the audience.
 Stretched over 3.33 kilometers, the race takes place in the tight-cornered circuit over 78 laps.
 It is an extremely challenging race as each corner presents its own set of obstacles.
 No wonder it is often referred to as the “crown jewel” of Formula One.

 FAQs